19hours/sg-statutes/Acts/Small Claims Tribunals Act.md

 (a) in respect of damage caused to any property by an accident arising out of or in connection with the use of a motor vehicle; or

-(b) which the subordinate courts have no jurisdiction to hear and determine.
+(b) which the State Courts have no jurisdiction to hear and determine.

 [17/95]

+[Act 5 of 2014 wef 07/03/2014]

 (3) Except where this Act expressly provides otherwise, the jurisdiction of a tribunal shall not extend to a claim —